near/boilerplate-template-js/README.md

 ## Authors & contributors

-The original setup of this repository is by [FULL_NAME](https://github.com/shelegdmitriy).
+The original setup of this repository is by [Dmitriy Sheleg](https://github.com/shelegdmitriy).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/shelegdmitriy/test-boilerplate-template/contributors).